-BILLING FOR SERVICES OF EMPLOYEES PAID ON MONTHLY BASIS
+BILLING FOR SERVICES OF EMPLOYEES PAID ON MONTHLY BASIS 8299

-(Revised 01/2020)
+(Revised 10/2020 and renumbered from 8740)

 Note: The 53.91 percent rate is applicable only to employees who are Miscellaneous Tier 1 members of the Public Employees' Retirement System.
 For those employees who are not Miscellaneous Tier 1 members, but who still belong to Social Security, their appropriate retirement contribution rate will be substituted for the 31.08 percent rate.
 Those employees who are not Miscellaneous Tier 1 members and who do not belong to Social Security will include their appropriate Medicare and retirement rates, and health, vision, and dental benefit rates.
 For example, the appropriate total rate for members of the Safety Retirement Category who do not belong to Social Security is 39.34 percent consisting of: